Due to our snow days this year, our last day will now be May 28th with an 11:30 dismissal. Pre-school's last day will be May 27th.

 On Thursday, March 26th Seneca Grade School hosted Solo & Ensemble Contest with MVK and Milton Pope.
 SGS students participated in 59 events and created an evening of fantastic music-making!
 Out of 86 total events, 4 SGS events received the Best of Day designation in their room.
 Best of Day recipients are pictured.
 Back Row: Avery Jankowski (piano solo), Camille Geier and Sara Bruno (flute/trombone duet), Emiliano Avila (alto saxophone solo); Front Row: Bailey Schaefer, Nora Douglas, and Danielle Kinser (flute trio).

-about 3 hours ago, Mary Covert
+21 days ago, Mary Covert

 Best of Day